Carpal Tunnel Treatment in Ayurveda

 Some other causes are diseases such as an over active pituitary gland, hypothyroidism, diabetes mellitus, gout and rheumatoid arthritis.
 Disorders such as mechanical problems in the wrist joint and some physiological factors such as fluid retention during pregnancy or menopause are also known causes of carpal tunnel syndrome.
 Stress is also a well know cause of carpel tunnel syndrome.

-Apart from the conventional treatment options including that of surgical options, the following ideas can also be thought of for carpal tunnel treatment:
+Apart from the conventional treatment options including that of surgical options, the following ideas can also be thought of for carpal tunnel management:

 A physical therapist’s supervised stretching and strengthening exercises can be helpful in people with carpal tunnel syndrome.